MCP Tool Reference

 get_metrics_list

-Get an aggregated value for a metric in the given application.
+Get an aggregated value for a metric over a time range.

 ParameterRequiredDescription